vasantteja/com.pizza/README.md

 2. Pull the latest image using the following command `docker run -it -p 8080:8080 -p 15370:15370 vasantteja/pizzatoppingapi:10 /bin/bash`

+## Rest Endpoints

+All the endpoints can be found by visiting `localhost:8080/api/swagger-ui.html` after starting the application.

+## Testing the application using Postman tool

+### Step 1: Retrieve the OAuth token using postman

+1. Login into the Oauth website `http://localhost:8080/oauth/token`.

+2. In the Auth tab, select **Basic Auth** under **Type**.

+3. In the Auth tab, enter the user `devglan-client` as Username and `devglan-secret` as Password.

+4. In the Body tab, choose x-www-form-urlencoded and enter the following details:

+   username-Alex123

+   password-password

+   grant_type-password

 ## Websites used during this project

 ### Swagger